 The key challenge for the Cleanroom packaging of glass or plastic optics is surface protection.
 This includes particles, Ionic contamination and hydrocarbon outgassing (non-Volatile Residue), all of which can harm parts in process or finished optics.

 The Management of this Department of Energy project set up a process where everything that came into the building clean or non-clean had to be packaged in UltraLOPlus™.
-This almost sounds like a heavy hand approach but by doing this they eliminated any chance of “wildcard” contamination entering the project building.
-If Contamination was detected on an item they knew that it came from something other than the packaging film.
-Each of the types of contamination are examined below.
+This almost sounds like a heavy-handed approach, but by doing this they eliminated any chance of “wildcard” contamination entering the project building.
+If contamination was detected on an item, they knew that it came from something other than the packaging film.
+(Each of the types of contamination is examined below.)

 The best way to package any cleanroom product is with a vacuum sealer.
 This immobilizes the part and stops it from moving against the bag.
 This also stops the development of a static charge.
-UltraLOPlus™ is NOT available in an Anti-Static version, in would not be as clean if it was.
-When you have a packaging application where Anti-Static is important use a pink anti-static Poly Bag as the secondary (outer) bag.
+UltraLOPlus™ is NOT available in an Anti-Static version — it would not be as clean if it was.
+When you have a packaging application where Anti-Static is important, use a pink anti-static poly bag as the secondary (outer) bag.

 Packaging “in process” plastic or glass parts is done in UltraLOPlus™ to eliminate any contamination before coating or further finishing operations.
 This “in process” packing stops the recleaning of parts to control blemishes in the coating.

 Do you have questions regarding this application that weren’t answered here?
 Please phone us at 800-799-4830 or contact us via email.